Urigo/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 You also may consider running:
     $ meteor npm install --save angular2-meteor-polyfills
-(actually, in several cases, we notice an error if the install is not done manually "Error: Cannot find module 'angular2-meteor-polyfills/browser'")
+(actually, in several cases, we noticed an error if the install is not done manually "Error: Cannot find module 'angular2-meteor-polyfills/browser'")

 Also run: